kinecosystem/kin-ecosystem-sdk-docs/docs/intro.md

 Only apps with access credentials can direct requests to the Kin Ecosystem Server.

+### Kin Wallets and Accounts

+Every user who transacts in Kin owns the following two items:

+* Wallet – contains the user’s authentication keys (does not contain currency, unlike a real-world wallet).
+* Account – an identity recognized by the Kin blockchain, which is associated with a Kin balance and a transaction history log.

 ### Earn
 Earn offer is where the user can get compensated with Kin for an effort he put to complete a task in a app, or for a digital asset that he might created.